Seasonal Crafts

 Squirrel Step 9

-11. Now it’s time to put on the hat.
-Pin the acorn hat to the top of the head, pulling down snuggly, and sew in place around bottom edge with Brown floss.
+11. Pin the acorn hat to the top of the head, pulling down snuggly, and sew in place around bottom edge with DMC 938.

 Squirrel Step 11

-12. Embroider the face using 3 strands of Black floss (DMC 310).
+12. Embroider the face using three strands of DMC 310.
 Start with the nose and mouth.
-Knot your floss and then bring your needle in between the seams at the point of the nose gently pulling your knot to the inside.
-Bring your needle up where you’d like the nose and embroider the nose and mouth.
+Knot the floss and bring the needle in between the seams at the point of the nose, gently pulling ther knot to the inside.
+Bring the needle up where you’d like the nose and embroider the nose and mouth.

 Squirrel Step 12

-From there bring your needle out where you’d like the eyes.
+From there bring the needle out where you’d like the eyes.
 I use pinheads to mark where I’d like the eyes and then remove them when I embroider.
-When you’re finished with the embroidery pull your needle and thread through the back of the head and clip close to the surface.
-Then squish the head around a bit to pull the thread back into the stuffed head so it’s not visible.
+When you’re finished with the embroidery, pull the needle and thread through the back of the head and clip close to the surface.
+Squish the head around a bit to pull the thread back into the stuffed head so it’s not visible.

-13. If you’d like a little glint in the eye, finish off with a stitch of 2 strands of Pumpkin floss across the eyes.
+13. If you’d like a little glint in the eye, finish off with a stitch of two strands of DMC 976 across the eyes.

 Squirrel Step 13

-14. Now to finish up with the tail.
-Cut your three Tail (F) pieces into fringe along each long edge.
+14. Cut the three Tail (F) pieces into fringe along each long edge.

 Squirrel Step 14